dagraham/etm-dgraham/README.md

 - All etm data is stored in a single, *json* file using the python data store *TinyDB*.
 This is a plain text file that is human-readable, but not human-editable - not easily anyway.
 It can be backed up and/or queried using external tools as well as etm itself.
 Here is an illustrative record:

-      "20100308190247362888": {
+        "2756": {
           "c": "shared",
+          "created": "20180301T1537",
           "itemtype": "*",
+          "modified": "20180301T1537",
           "r": [
             {
-          "M": "3",
+            "m": "3",
             "r": "y",
             "w": "2SU"
             }
           ],
-        "s": "{D}:20100314",
+          "s": "{D}:20180310",
           "summary": "Daylight saving time begins"
           }

-    corresponding to the entry:
+    corresponding to creating the entry:

-      * Daylight saving time begins @s 2010-03-14 @r y &M 3 &w 2SU @c shared
+        * Daylight saving time begins @s 2018-03-10 @r y &M 3 &w 2SU @c shared

+    on March 1, 2018 at 15:37 UTC.
+The unique identifier, `2756`, is created automatically by *TinyDB*.

-- Two timestamps are automatically created for each item, one corresponding to the moment (microsecond) the item was created and the other to the moment the item was last modified.
+- Two timestamps are automatically created for items, one, `created`, corresponding to the moment the item was created and another, `modified`, corresponding to the moment the item was last modified.
 A new *history* view in etm  displays all items and allows sorting by either timestamp.
 The default is to show oldest first for created timestamps and newest first for last modified timestamps.
-- The creation timestamp is used as the unique identifier for the item in the data store and is accessed as `item.eid`.
 - The hierarchical organization that was provided by file paths is provided by the *index* entry, `@i`, which takes a colon delimited string.
 E.g., the entry `@i plant:tree:oak` would store the item in the *index* view under:
     - plant
         - tree